unccd/Prais4-reporting-manual/SO1.md

 In areas where a false positive or false negative degradation outcome is identified, Parties can use the PRAIS 4 spatial data viewer to provide further spatial detail in addition to the reporting fields in table SO1-4.T3.
 Spatial delineation of false positive and negative areas should only be carried out where countries are confident that they know the timing, location and extent of these counterintuitive processes.
 However, in reporting spatially, Parties can then opt to recalculate the outcomes of the 1OAO process through Trends.Earth and import the recalculated results.
 Without spatial delineation of the false positive and/or negative area, there will be no material impact on the reporting data.

-Reporting on false positive and negative extents using the PRAIS 4 platform requires filling in table SO1-4.T3.
+Reporting on false positive and negative extents using the PRAIS 4 platform requires table SO1-4.T3 to be filled in.
 The PRAIS 4 spatial data viewer supports the filling in of this table with spatial information (in vector format).
 However, it remains an optional element and the table can still be filled in without the provision of spatial data.
 Information about the location of the sites, the areal extent of the site (auto-filled by the PRAIS 4 spatial data viewer, if used), the processes behind the false positive/false negative outcome and the basis for their judgement should be  reported in addition to the period when the false negative or false positive process started.
-For those Parties using the PRAIS 4 spatial data viewer to delineate the extents, an informative graphic can be used to interpret the percentage of the total area delineated that is degraded or improved per subindicator.
-This graphic chart should be used as a guide to understand what subindicator is driving the false positive or negative process being reported within the polygon extent provided.
+For those Parties using the PRAIS 4 spatial data viewer to delineate the extents, an informative graphic can be used to interpret the percentage of the total area delineated that is degraded or improved per sub-indicator.
+This graphic chart should be used as a guide to understand what sub-indicator is driving the false positive or negative process being reported within the polygon extent provided.

 For example, during the 2022 reporting cycle, Türkiye identified false positive cases where areas had been originally coded as improved.
 These were then recoded to degraded as they had in fact been converted to artificial surfaces.
 Some false negative areas were also highlighted as they had been marked as degraded, when in reality the land was improved due to afforestation.
 Türkiye’s land degradation analysis was based on a set of nationally generated data sets, and the analysis of false positives and negatives was carried out in a workshop where participants were able to use a decision support system to aid the analysis.
 Ultimately, discussions and interpretation made among the experts led to the results reported.
-Further details on this as well as other examples of the identification of false positives/negatives are described in The Land Story (UNCCD, 2024).
+Further details on this as well as other examples of the identification of false positives/negatives are described in The [Land Story (UNCCD, 2024)](<https://www.unccd.int/resources/publications/land-story-country-experiences-reporting-land-degradation-and-drought>).

 #### Step 3.
 Assess hotspots and brightspots